rte-france/grid2viz/README.md

 Changing this config.ini file will require a restart of the server to update.

-To launch the server :
-- Set the environment variable `export FLASK_APP=/path/to/src/index.py`
-- In the grid2viz folder, run `pipenv shell`'
-- Run `flask run`

 ##  Caching

 The cache system allows you to only compute long calculations of the app once per agent/scenario.